-You have to know how to accept rejection and reject acceptance. - Ray Bradbury Guest View Oblivious to children's hunger Missouri State Rep. Cynthia Davis is staking out a strong position on child hunger: She's for it.
-"Hunger can be a positive motivator," she notes in the latest edition of her newsletter.
-More precisely, Davis is against summer feeding programs for poor kids.
-They are an excuse "to create an expansion of a government program," she says.
+More precisely, Davis is against summer, feeding programs for poor ds.
+They are an excuse "to create an expansion of a government program, she says.

 Davis, a Republican, chairs the Missouri House of Representatives Special Standing Committee on Children and Families.
 In that position, she might be expected to have insight into child hunger in our state.
-She might know, for instance, that about one in five Missouri children lives with hunger.
+She might hence, for instance, that about one in five Missouri children lives with hunger.
 That ties Missouri with Louisiana for the nation's seventh-highest rate, according to a report released in May by the hunger-relief charity Feeding America.

 Or that the recession has pushed the number of poor Missouri kids who qualify for free or reduced-price school lunches to 8.3 percent this year, well above the national average.

 Apparently not.

+While I have not seen this as a problem is any distribution.

+who quanty for free of reduced-price sensor nations to 6.3 percent misyear, well above the national average.

+Apparently not.

-"While I have not seen this as a problem in my district, it is entirely possible that the (summer feeding) program is designed to address problems that exist in other parts of Missouri," Davis says in her newsletter.
+"While I have not seen this as a problem in my district, it is entirely possible that the (summer feeding) program is designed to address problems that exist in other parts of Missouri."
+Davis says in her newsletter.

 "The right way to solve this is with more education.
-If parents ... don't know how to serve nutritious meals, let's help them learn to do that."
-In that spirit, she offers some helpful hints: "Families may economize by choosing not to waste hard-earned dollars on potato chips, ice cream or Twinkies."
-"Laid-off parents could adapt by preparing more home cooked "Laid-off parents could adapt by preparing more home cooked meals rather than going out to eat."
-Tip: If you work for McDonald's, they will feed you for free during your break."
-About 100,000 more people are unemployed in Missouri today than were jobless in 2007.
-Food pantries across the state are struggling to meet increased demand.
-The United Way of St. Louis and more than 100 area companies are participating in a food drive this week.
-And the plain, tragic fact is some children have parents who aren't particularly interested in caring for them.
-Ward Cleaver and Cliff Huxtable are off the television airways.
-But Davis is skeptical about the need to feed poor children during the summer when schools are closed.
-If - if - there really is one, she says, "churches and non-profits can do this et no cost to the texpoyer". do this at no cost to the taxpayer.
-Or maybe not.
-"Most of our 18 (summer feeding program) sites are churches," explains Rosemary Terranova, who oversees the program for St. Louis County "We're trying to support churches that want to offer some kind of summer recreation program for kids," she says.
-"They supply the staff, we supply the food."
-The program "has been a real blessing to us," says Caroline Crenshaw of Bethesda Temple in St. Louis, where 40 children attended day care last week while their parents worked.
+If parents ... don't know how to serve nutritious metals, let's help them learn to do that."
+It is a support of the parents of the property of them learn to do that."
+It is a support of the parents of the parents of the property of the preparing more home cooked metals rather than going out to eat."

+"Tamilies any first some property of the property

+We're trying to support churches that want to offer some kind of summer recreation program for kids," she says, "They supply the staff, we supply the food."

+"They supply the food."

+summer recreation program to Krus, Siles Says, They supply the food."

+The program "has been a real blessing to us," says Caroline Creinshaw of Bethesda Temple in St. Louis, where 40 children attended day care last week while their parents worked.